Altamont, Illinois: Education

 Altamont Lutheran Interparish School (ALIS) is a private school serving grades K-8.
-Robinette Flach will assume duties as principal, beginning in July 2015.
+Robinette Flach is the school Principal.
 The cornerstone reads "Immanuel Lutheran School 1959", but the school is now a joint effort of Immanuel, Bethlehem, St. Paul (Blue Point) and Zion Lutheran Churches.
 Its sports teams are the Rockets.

 In 1905, a school building was erected behind Immanuel.
 Later, in 1928, a school building was purchased for $250, rebuilt, and added to the existing school for a second room.
 The cornerstone for a new school was laid on July 26, 1959.
 This building was dedicated on Sunday, January 31, 1960.
 The cost, including land, was $200,000.
 The final payment was made in 1966.

 In early 1973, St. Paul Blue Point and Immanuel, Altamont formed Altamont Lutheran Interparish School.
 St. Paul paid $40,000 to add two rooms.
 The school at St. Paul was discontinued and the students were taken to the Interparish School.
 St. Paul's school had been in use since 1910.

 Zion Lutheran School was organized in 1887.
 In 1922, the Zion Church building was dedicated so the school was now used exclusively for school classes.
 In 1931, the Ladies Aid started a fund for a new school.
 The new school was dedicated in 1938, with electricity, which was also installed in the parsonage at that time.
 The school closed for a time but reopened in 1956 with Gladys Heiser as teacher.
 In 1972, Zion school closed and children began attending Altamont Lutheran Interparish School.
 Zion became a corporate member of ALIS in 1989.

 In 1861, the congregation of Bethlehem Lutheran Church erected a church and school building, used until 1867 when the present church was built.
 In 1873, the school had 23 students.
 In 1940, English began to be used.
 The teaching of German ended in 1954.

 In December 1958 Bethlehem school building failed a fire inspection.
 Voters improved the school to keep it open.
 In 1960 it was decided to build a new school.
 In 1961, enrollment showed 51 students and the congregation built a parish hall with the school.

 On August 26, 1962, Bethlehem Congregation dedicated three classrooms, office, restrooms, parish hall/gymnasium and kitchen.
 In May 1987, Bethlehem Lutheran School closed and students began attending ALIS in August.
 In 1988, Bethlehem became a member of ALIS.

-To accommodate the additional students from the Bethlehem and Zion congregations a major building project was undertaken in the summer of 1989.
-Four classrooms were added to the north end of the building and two classrooms, teacher lounge, and storage at the center of the building.
-The exterior look was completely changed with the addition of a pitched roof.
-Each grade now has its own room plus a computer lab and a band room.

-In 1990, Dr. D. G. Huelskoetter gave the Frog Pond Pre-School to ALIS Frog Pond.
-Frog Pond is currently taught by Candace Wolff and Kathy Corder.